Kingofhull/Jenkins-repo/README.md

 1. Login to AWS console

-2. create key pair
+2. Create key pair

-3. create SG for jenkins, Nexus, Sonarqube
+3. Create SG for jenkins, Nexus, Sonarqube

-4. create EC2 instances with userdata  and it will provision jenkins, Nexus, Sonarkqube
+4. Create EC2 instances with userdata  and it will provision Jenkins, Nexus, Sonarqube

 5. Post installation